-From a naturopathic perspective I would see pain as a symptom of something else, quite possibly inflammation, and therefore I would be looking for the cause or drivers of that inflammation.
-Our goal is to do more than provide symptomatic relief through the use of pain-killers.
-What we want to do is find out what is causing the pain in the first place and see if we can address that once and for all.
+From a naturopathic perspective, I see pain as a symptom of something else, quite possibly inflammation.
+Therefore I am looking for the cause or drivers of that inflammation.
+The goal is to do more than provide symptomatic relief through the use of painkillers.
+It’s much better for your long-term health and wellbeing to find out what is causing the pain in the first place and see if we can address that once and for all.

 Sometimes, the cause is obvious…a strained muscle, a sprained ankle, a headache due to dehydration.
-These types of pain will usually resolve readily, perhaps with the aid of some manual therapy such as physio or massage and some appropriate rest.
+These types of pain will usually resolve readily, perhaps with the aid of some manual therapy such as physio or massage and some appropriate rest or treatment.
+Pain is a messenger from your body and in these cases, the message is fairly clear – drink more water, don’t run on a sprained ankle!

-Some of the more common causes or exacerbators of inflammation and pain include:
+Some of the common causes or exacerbators of inflammation and pain include:

-- carrying additional weight – not only does extra weight put more pressure on joints but fat cells also produce chemicals which are inflammatory, contributing to systemic inflammation
+- carrying additional weight – not only does extra weight put more pressure on joints, but fat cells produce chemicals that are inflammatory, contributing to systemic inflammation

-- poor sleep, fatigue and/or ongoing stress – these all become part of the picture of what is happening with your cortisol production (your natural anti-inflammatory).
-They also play into hormonal dysfunction and your perception of pain (e.g. Lack of sleep might make your pain feel worse)
+- poor sleep, fatigue and/or ongoing stress – these all impact your cortisol production (your natural anti-inflammatory).
+They also play into hormonal dysfunction and your perception of pain (e.g. A poor night’s sleep will often make your pain feel worse)

-- poor nutrition – your diet may be lacking in key nutrients such as magnesium or essential fatty acids or it could be weighted towards foods which are more likely to trigger inflammation
+- poor nutrition – your diet may be lacking in key anti-inflammatory nutrients (such as magnesium or essential fatty acids) or you could be eating too many foods that promote inflammation (like sugar, fried foods or alcohol for example)

-- gut dysfunction leading to poor digestion– which means that even if you are eating foods that are good for you, if you aren’t digesting them well, you may be absorbing molecules of food that you aren’t meant to, setting off an inflammatory response by the immune system
+- gut dysfunction leading to poor digestion– which means that even if you are eating foods that are anti-inflammatory, if you aren’t digesting them well, stuff gets into your bloodstream that shouldn’t be there, setting off an inflammatory response by the immune system (and this will often result in fatigue and/or brain fog)

-- sedentary lifestyle or other lifestyle factors (e.g. an uncomfortable bed) can affect our posture and structural alignment leading to pressure in the wrong spot or poor circulation and sluggish lymphatic systems (which are responsible for removing our waste products from our bloodstream)
+- sedentary lifestyle or other lifestyle factors (e.g. an uncomfortable bed) can affect your posture and structural alignment leading to pressure in the wrong spot or poor circulation and a sluggish lymphatic system (resulting in a build-up of inflammatory chemicals in your bloodstream)

-- low vitamin D – an immune regulator and pain modulator
+- low vitamin D – an immune regulator as well as a pain modulator

 - diagnosed or undiagnosed inflammatory diseases such as irritable bowel disease, rheumatoid arthritis, coeliac disease or other auto-immune condition